stefan-hoeck/idris2-hedgehog/docs/src/Docs/Intro.md

       ]
 ```

-Running this in the REPL results in the following output:
+Running `:exec checkPack` in the REPL results in the following output:

 ```repl
 > ━━━ Fast String Functions ━━━